 Cairns is the gateway to Australia’s Great Barrier Reef (GBR).
 It is a laid back city in Queensland.
 And is best enjoyed outdoors.
 It is on the East Coast of Australia.
 It experiences a tropical climate.
 The city plays a huge role in Australia’s tourism economy and is one of the most popular destinations for all tourists.

-How to get there?
+How to get to Cairns?

 - There are frequent flights between Cairns and Sydney.
 The flight duration between the two airports is around 3 hours.
 The providers are Jetstar,

-- Jetstar and Tigerair provide the budgeted option for flights.
+and Tigerairprovide the budgeted option for flights.

 Where to stay?